Racine Lutheran High School Fast Facts

 - AP Courses in English, Social Studies, Math and Science

-- Concordia Promise dual-credit program – with 45 college credits offered
+- Concordia Promise dual-credit program with Concordia University Wisconsin – with 46 college credits offered

 - Industry 4.0 – with 8 college credits offered for advanced manufacturing and engineering